|Salary:||£32,236 to £39,609 per annum (according to experience).|

 Location: Oxford Road, Manchester

-The School is committed to promoting equality and diversity, including the Athena SWAN charter for promoting women’s careers in STEMM subjects (science, technology, engineering, mathematics and medicine) in higher education.
-The School holds a Bronze Award for their commitment to the representation of women in the workplace and we particularly welcome applications from women for this post.
-Appointment will always be made on merit.
-For further information, please visit: http://www.manchester.ac.uk/connect/jobs/equality-diversity/awards/athena-swan/
+The School is strongly committed to promoting equality and diversity, including the Athena SWAN charter for gender equality in higher education.
+The School holds a Silver Award which recognises their good practice in relation to gender; including flexible working arrangements, family-friendly policies, and support to allow staff achieve a good work-life balance.
+We particularly welcome applications from women for this post.
+All appointment will be made on merit.
+For further information, please visit: https://www.bmh.manchester.ac.uk/about/equality/

 Enquiries about vacancy shortlisting and interviews:

 Manager: Bo Yao

 Tel: 0161 275 4499

 This vacancy will close for applications at midnight on the closing date